Deanna Rose Children’s Farmstead transports visitors back to the days of frontier farm living and westward expansion.

 Visit the duck pond to see a variety of waterfowl including ducks and geese.

-A quiet spot away from the bustle of main street, the east pond is a spot to reflect among the gardens and watch the swans splash.
+A quiet spot away from the bustle of main street, the east pond is a spot to reflect among the gardens.

 Stop by the koi pond to feed the fish.
 If you’re stealthy, you’ll see reptiles and amphibians that live in this pond as well.

-Walk through a variety of gardens, featuring plants, trees, flowers and even vegetables.
+Walk through a variety of gardens, featuring plants, trees, flowers and even vegetables maintained by the Kansas State Extension Master Gardeners.

 The nature trail area features a winding path through the woods near Tomahawk Creek.
-It features several smaller garden areas, including Beverly’s Butterfly Garden, the chime garden, and the Kiwanis repose area.
+It features several smaller garden areas, including Beverly’s Butterfly Garden.

 See Farmstead machinery nestled in lush planter beds.
 Keep an eye out for quail and woodland creatures living in this area.